Useful Git Commands

 This post gives some useful Git Commands which will help you to play with a git repository.

 What is Git?

 Git is a program that helps to do version control.
 It is able to keep track of files.
+To keep track of file changes, GIT uses content snapshots, checksums and metadata.
 This is how Git providing version control.
 Git created by Linus Torvalds the one who created the Linux kernel.